kristofhracza/hacking-procedure/priv_esc/windows/windows.md

 - [https://attack.mitre.org/techniques/T1003/001/](https://attack.mitre.org/techniques/T1003/001/)

 ## mRemoteNG
-mRemoteNG is a remote connection management tool, and it allows the user to save passwords for various types of connections.
+mRemoteNG is a remote connection management tool, it allows the user to save passwords for various types of connections.
 There is a file in the user's AppData directory, confCons.xml, that holds that information:

 ### confCons.xml
 One can use `mremoteng-decrypt` to crack the password from the config file.